yyf20001230/frank_yang/README.md

 ### Lead Tech Engineer @ [Skuy](https://www.skuy.app/)
 _(Apr 2022 - Present)_

-<br>Built a college community network app startup, amassed 500+ users on both the App Store and Google Play
+Built a college community network app startup, amassed 500+ users on both the App Store and Google Play
 <br>Led a 2-months database migration from Heroku to Firebase for service growth and stability
 <br>Managed pull requests for 8 tech engineers to ensure encrypted retrieval and storage for private user info
 <br>Configured CI/CD pipeline on Expo for IOS Pod and Android Gradle builds